-- We propose that variants are often the consequence of type interactions, which we characterize in terms of semiotic relations.
+- Proposed that variants are often the consequence of type interactions, which we characterize in terms of semiotic relations.

-- We describe a conceptual basis for the development of narrative generation methods.
+- Described a conceptual basis for the development of narrative generation methods.

-- We propose a computational system capable of generating new storytelling variants by applying the proposed semiotic relations.
+- Proposed a computational system capable of generating new storytelling variants by applying the proposed semiotic relations.

 Edirlei Soares de Lima; Bruno Feijó; Antonio L. Furtado.
 Computational Narrative Blending Based on Planning.
 20th IFIP International Conference on Entertainment Computing (ICEC 2021), Coimbra, Portugal, Lecture Notes in Computer Science, Vol. 13056, p.
 289-303, 2021.
 [DOI]

 Bruno Feijó; Edirlei Soares de Lima; Antonio L. Furtado.
 A Transdisciplinary Approach to Computational Narratology.
 Proceedings of the XX Brazilian Symposium on Computer Games and Digital Entertainment (SBGames 2021), Gramado, Brazil, 2021.
 [PDF]